Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-template-net.md

     # Add a property value to determine if the agent should communicate with the Contrast UI over a proxy.
 If a property value is not present, the presence of a valid proxy host and port determines enabled status.
     # enable: NEEDS_TO_BE_SET

+    # Set the proxy host.
+It must be set with port and scheme.
+    # host: localhost

     # Set this property as an alternate for `scheme://host:port`.
 It takes precedence over the other settings, if specified; however, an error will be thrown if both the URL and individual properties are set.
     # url: NEEDS_TO_BE_SET